veita/cont-test-postfix-dovecot/README.md

 mails sent to `testuser${NN}@example.org` where `${NN}` is in the range from `01`, `02`, ..., `10`.

+Emails sent to the following recipient addresses will be rejected
+* `reject-451@rejected.domain` rejected with code 451
+* `reject-554@rejected.domain` rejected with code 554

 User names for IMAP access are `catchall` and `testuser${NN}@example.org` with password `secret` respectively.